MichaelAB97/ELEN4020_Lab_3/README.md

 This was implemented using the mrs MapReduce framework This can be run by running the runWordIndex.py file in terminal, which automatically searches through all three files - small.txt, large.txt and very_large.txt.
 It also makes use of the stopWords.txt file.
-THe results are stored in their respective output folders.
+The results are stored in their respective output folders.